telerik/ajax-docs/controls/timeline/functionality/orientation.md

 By default, **RadTimeline** is vertically oriented with its events arranged on one side of the axis, having all events expanded.

-You can have the events rendered alternatingly on both sides of the axis by setting its `AlternatingMode` proeprty to `true`.
+You can have the events rendered alternatingly on both sides of the axis by setting its `AlternatingMode` property to `true`.
 If you enable the `CollapsibleEvents`, all events will start out collapsed.
 The user can then expand a particular event by clicking on it, to see more than its title and subtitle.

 >caption Figure 1: RadTimeline with Vertical orientation